iriusrisk/startleft/README.md

 $ startleft server --help
 Usage: startleft server [OPTIONS]...

-  Launches the REST server in development mode to test the API
+  Launches a REST server to receive and parse IaC files, finally uploading resultant OTM files to IriusRisk

 Options:
-  --irius-server                  IriusRisk server to connect to (proto://server[:port])' --port                          The port to deploy this application to --help                          Show this message and exit.
+  --port INTEGER                  The port to deploy this application to --irius-server TEXT             IriusRisk server to connect to (proto://server[:port]) --help                          Show this message and exit.

 ```